Tutorial - Editing an Existing Audio File

 To demonstrate the difference between an Audacity project (the AUP) file, and a sound file you export from an Audacity project:

 - Click on , saving changes if asked.

 - Find the AUP file on your computer and attempt to open it with the audio player of your choice (for example iTunes, Windows Media Player).
-You can't.
+You cannot.

 - Find the exported WAV file on your computer and attempt to open it with the audio player of your choice.
 Success!

-You can't open an Audacity project in a media player.
+You cannot open an Audacity project in a media player.
 Only by exporting your project can you listen to it in a media player.

 Once you've exported your project you may want to keep the original project file (AUP) and its associated _data folder around in case you want to make some changes to it in the future.

 Where to go from here